erdabravest2001/dvrvqe-pennylaneV/README.md

-## Reducing the number of qubit required for VQE algorithms
+## DVR VQE FOR  RO-VIBRATIONAL LEVELS IN PENNYLANE